Tannins are found in wine and black tea

 You know that puckering sensation you get when you drink an over-steeped mug of black tea?
 How about that puckering sensation you get when you drink a young Cabernet?
 Both sensations come from the same source: tannins.

-Tannins are a family of natural organic compounds that are found in a number of foods and non-foods, including grapes, teas, nuts, berries, wood, persimmons, pomegranates, chocolate, legumes and many herbs.
+Tannins are a family of naturally occurring chemical compounds, known as polyphenols, that are found in a number of foods and non-foods, including grapes, teas, nuts, berries, wood, persimmons, pomegranates, chocolate, legumes and many herbs.
+Tannins help provide texture, balance, and structure to wine.

 Tannins are an excellent antioxidant and natural preservative and are vital for red wine character and quality.

-My friend and fellow wine consultant Kimberly Houston wrote a wonderful article on tannins in her Wine and Walnuts blog.
-Here’s just one great point Kimberly makes in her article: “Oh, and one reason that big, bold Cabernet Sauvignon goes so well with steak?
+Let’s start with a fun question: Why does Cabernet Sauvignon go so well with steak?
 The proteins and fats in the meat tame the tannin in the wine and the tannin in the wine helps cleanse your palate of the fats and oils in the rich meat.
-(Personally, I think there’s way more to that sublime match than the science, but there ya go.)”

 As an independent wine consultant with WineShop At Home, I absolutely enjoy bringing a taste of the Napa wine country home to you one sip at a time.
 Whether you simply love to drink wine, seek a special personalized wine gift, or are in search of a new wine jobs opportunity as a wine consultant, feel free to contact me for a truly unique wine tasting experience!